 In this new economy, many SMEs find they need short-term support in a variety of skill areas that the student and the graduate market can provide.
 Graduates bring soft skills such as communication, problem-solving, and teamwork, which can be easily adapted to fit challenging scenarios within your business.
 Furthermore, you could benefit from the innovation and fresh talent graduate employees can bring to respond to the changing economy.

 Currently, many SMEs find they do not have the resources that large businesses do to support the return to an office environment safely.
-They, therefore, are maintaining a remote working strategy and continue to utilize technology for business.
-Remote working is desirable to students and graduates as they more frequently look towards flexible working.
-Their technological abilities developed from working in a variety of environments at university and their capable use of digital communications mean they are much more comfortable working at home.
+They, therefore, are maintaining a remote working strategy and continue to utilise technology for business.
+Remote working is desirable to students and graduates as they are more likely to favour flexible working.
+Their technological abilities developed throughout university and their capable use of digital communications means they are much more comfortable working at home.
 This means that by hiring a graduate or student to work in your SME, you are taking on an employee more equipped to deal with the current working climate, and you could trust they have the experience working in non-conventional environments.

 Another benefit for an SME taking on a graduate or student employee is that they are cost-effective.
 In a time of economic decline, SME’s cannot afford to miss an opportunity to consider the most financially viable options when taking on a new employee.
 The entry-level salary you will pay a graduate is significantly lower than if you were to hire a more experienced worker.
 By choosing to employ a graduate, you are investing in someone who may work with you for a large part of their career, and in turn, generate much of your future business.
 Graduates are a great way to ensure the future potential of your business, especially as the Institute of Student Employers has outlined that graduates contribute around £1 billion to the UK economy annually.